 ACOs are already becoming pervasive, but they may be just an interim step on the way to a more efficient American health care system.
 "ACOs aren't the end game," says Chas Roades, chief research officer at The Advisory Board Company in Washington D.C.

-Roades says the ultimate goal would be for providers to take on full financial responsibility for caring for a population of patients for a fixed payment, but that will require a transition beyond an ACO.
+Roades says the ultimate goal would be for providers to take on full financial responsibility for caring for a population of patients for a fixed payment, but that will require a transition beyond ACOs.

-Recently, nearly a third of the Pioneer ACOs announced they were dropping out of the advanced program, some because they didn’t save enough money, though seven are moving into a second Medicare ACO model with less risk of losing money.
+In July, nearly a third of the Pioneer ACOs announced they were dropping out of that program in which providers take on the greatest financial risk.
+Some left because they didn’t save enough money, although seven said they would participate in a second Medicare ACO model with less risk of losing money.

-But there's reason for hope: All 32 Pioneers succeeded in improving quality and performed better than fee-for-service Medicare in 15 quality measures, according to CMS.
+But there were also positive developments: All 32 Pioneers succeeded in improving quality and performed better than fee-for-service Medicare in 15 quality measures, according to CMS.
 And they generated a gross savings of $87.6 million in 2012, the first year of the program.